 - to provide expertise for key outstanding legislation.

-The project is divided in 6 main key legal components central to policy and institutional reforms in Ukraine:
+The project is divided in two main key legal components:

 - Effective sector coordination is established and operational.
 Stakeholder responsibilities and “Division of labour” is clear to all.

 - Draft laws, based on a positive assessment by the Council of Europe, are prepared in key legal areas.
 The latter include: the Law on the Public Prosecutors Office, an amendment to the Law on the Judiciary and Status of Judges, a draft for changes of the relevant provisions of the Constitution on Independence of the Judiciary, bylaws to the Criminal Procedures Code and possibly a draft law on the Police.

 - Each sector stakeholder has developed its contribution to update the Concept of Criminal Justice Reform of 2008 following the adoption of the Criminal Procedure Code of Ukraine under the coordination and guidance of the Ministry of Justice of Ukraine in cooperation with other sector stakeholders.
 There will be an implementation plan with sector-wide and stakeholder-specific benchmarks, including those aimed at reducing corruption within stakeholder institutions.